 The formal nature connection practise of Shinrin-yoku (森林浴), or forest bathing, originated in Japan to combat the stress of being overworked.
 It involves wandering through a forest at snail’s pace whist engaging the senses, listening to the birds, feeling the bark on trees, noticing different scents and connecting with nature and yourself.

 Government-backed research in Japan found that this slow stroll to soak up the phytonicides or “aromas of the forest” physically reduce cortisol levels (stress hormones), lower blood pressure and steady heart-rate.
 These antimicrobial organic compounds are let off by trees such as Eucalypts and pines and boost immunity whilst restoring mental energy.

 But modern science is really only just echoing what indigenous communities know innately; that nature is central to physical and emotional wellbeing.
-Australian Aboriginals practise dadirri, an “inner, deep listening and quiet, still awareness” to tune in to the cathartic powers of nature.
+Indigenous Australians practise dadirri, an “inner, deep listening and quiet, still awareness” to tune in to the cathartic powers of nature.

 “When I experience dadirri, I am made whole again.
 I can sit on the riverbank or walk through the trees; even if someone close to me has passed away, I can find my peace in this silent awareness.
 There is no need of words.
 A big part of dadirri is listening.” – Miriam-Rose Ungunmerr-Baumann, Aboriginal Elder